Drug Addiction & Dependency

 Drug addiction or dependency on drugs can become part of our lives for many different reasons.
 The effects that drug addiction has on your physical and mental health can often become harmful long before you realise it.
 This makes it hard to break or change drug use patterns.
-Drugs bring chemical and physical changes to the body and have an effect on emotional and psychological well-being.

 Emotions such as guilt and shame associated with drug misuse often prevents people from seeking support at an early stage.
 Accessing support from people who understand drug addiction and dependency enable you to change patterns of use and maintain them.